Faulkner SLP Department Logo

 • audiology

-• Cumulative Undergraduate GPA of 3.0 or higher and SLP GPA of 3.0 or higher.
+• Cumulative Undergraduate GPA of 3.0 or higher and SLP GPA of 3.0 or higher as calculated by CSDCAS.

-• Three letters of recommendation (at least 2 must be from faculty in the CSD/SLP major) - submitted through CSDCAS
+• Three letters of recommendation (at least 1 must be from academic faculty) - submitted through CSDCAS

-• Completed 25 guided Observation Hours signed by an ASHA Certified SLP
+• Completed 25 guided Observation Hours signed by an ASHA Certified SLP, who is able to supervise

 • Signed Essential Functions document submitted through CSDCAS